Year 2025 AGM Reports For AGM held on 9th May 2026

 Parish Prayer

-A parish prayer takes place monthly.
+A parish prayer is taking place monthly.
 This is a time when we meditate on the scriptures, pray for the world, church, our own church of St Mary’s and ourselves.
-We follow the Church of England’s seasonal prayer and meditation plan, with Advent/Christmas and Lent reflection booklets for the congregation’s personal prayers.
+We followed the Church of England’s seasonal prayer and meditation plan, with Advent/Christmas and Lent reflection booklets for the congregation’s personal prayers.

 Pastoral Ministry

-Apart from regular Home Communion visits, the Vicar visits members of the congregation who are no longer able to attend church worship and pursues activities from time to time, including those for newcomers.
+Apart from regular Home Communion visits, the Vicar visits congregation who no longer able to attend church worship and pursues activities from time to time.

 Rev Norma Rao